 Loneliness is a feeling of sadness and unhappiness about being socially isolated.
 According to the Mayo Clinic, loneliness can be a serious health concern with long-term issues associated with depression and anxiety.

-With stay-at-home orders in place across America, ValuePenguin's goal was to better understand how Americans are coping with the lack of social interactions.
-Our survey found that nearly half of Americans are struggling with loneliness amid social distancing, and many are feeling more anxious.
+How are people across the U.S. coping with stay-at-home orders and social distancing?
+ValuePenguin's survey, which aimed to understand how Americans are adapting to these conditions, found that many are struggling.
+Nearly half of Americans are dealing with loneliness amid social distancing, and many are feeling more anxiety.

 - 55% of respondents said their mental health is suffering because of the coronavirus outbreak, especially millennials (63%) and parents with young children (64%).